-The key takeaway is that for chargepoints installed on or after the 1st of July, your car won’t charge outside of these times by default.
+The key takeaway is that chargepoints installed on or after the 1st of July 2022 won’t charge outside these times by default.

-Tip: You can override this for Solo chargers by either setting your own schedule or turning off the scheduling feature using the Pod Point App.
+Tip: All Pod Point chargers get the new default charge schedule, the first time a customer's account is linked to a chargepoint.
+You can override this for Solo chargers by either setting your own schedule or turning off the scheduling feature using the Pod Point App.
 That way, you can still have a flexible schedule that works for your driving behaviour.

 2. Randomised delay

-This is needed to protect the grid and local substations from surges in demand, such as at the beginning of the default schedule when everyone’s chargepoint activates and their EVs start charging.
-Similarly, it prevents unexpected surges like a power outage or loss of internet connection.
+This measure is for protecting the grid and local substations from instantaneous surges in demand, such as at the beginning of the default schedule when everyone’s chargepoint activates and their EVs start charging.
+Similarly, it prevents unexpected surges like after a power outage or loss of internet connection.

 Instead, the demand is spread out with a random delay of up to 10 minutes*, meaning your charger may not start or end its charging session immediately.

-This could result in you losing out on a few minutes of a lower electricity rate, but it’s necessary to protect the energy grid and keep EVs charging.
+This could result in you losing out on a few minutes of a lower electricity rate, but it’s necessary to protect the energy grid and keep EVs charging reliably.

-*This could be increased by up to 30 minutes by energy companies, although we’re yet to see any indication of an intent to make use of a longer delay.
+*This could be increased by up to 30 minutes by energy companies, although we’re yet to see any indication of any intent to make use of a longer delay.